Reduction in mean A1C1

 Click here to learn more about Sanofi's commitment to fighting counterfeit drugs.

-Sanofi US Copay Program: This offer is not valid for prescriptions covered by or submitted for reimbursement under Medicare, Medicaid, VA, DOD, TRICARE, or similar federal or state programs including any state pharmaceutical assistance program.
+Sanofi Insulins Co-pay Savings Program: This savings program is not insurance.
+For a complete list of participating brands, products, and National Drug Codes (NDCs) Click Here.
+This offer is not valid for prescriptions covered by or submitted for reimbursement, in whole or in part, under Medicare, Medicaid, VA, DOD, TRICARE, similar federal or state programs, including any state pharmaceutical programs.
 If you have an Affordable Care (Health Care Exchange) plan, you may still be qualified to receive and use this savings card.
-Please note: The Federal Employees Health Benefits (FEHB) Program is not a federal or state government healthcare program for purposes of the savings program.
+Please note: the Federal Employees Health Benefits (FEHB) Program is not a federal or state government health care program for purposes of the savings program.
 Void where prohibited by law.
-Sanofi reserves the right to rescind, revoke, terminate or amend this program at any time without notice.
+There are other relevant costs associated with overall treatment.
+Sanofi reserves the right to rescind, revoke, terminate, or amend this offer, eligibility, and terms of use at any time without notice.
 Upon registration, patients will receive all program details.
-Pay as low as $0 up to $99 for a 30-day supply, depending on insurance coverage.
-Valid up to 10 packs per fill; Offer valid for one fill per 30-day supply.
+For questions regarding your eligibility or benefits, or if you wish to discontinue your participation, call the Sanofi Insulins Co-pay Savings Program at (866) 255-8661 (866) 255-8661 (8:00 am-8:00 pm EST, Monday-Friday).

 A1C, glycated hemoglobin; CGM, continuous glucose monitoring; EMR, electronic medical record; GLP-1, glucagon-like peptide-1; OAD, oral antidiabetic drug; PPPY, per patient per year; RA, receptor agonist; SMBG, self-monitoring of blood glucose; T2DM, type 2 diabetes mellitus.